Diabetic eye screening standards

 The aim of the Scottish DES programme is to reduce the incidence of vision loss through diabetes.
 Screening is offered to eligible people aged 12 years or over who have diabetes.

-- diabetic eye screening invitation
+Standard 1: Diabetic eye screening invitation

-- assessment of images and screening results
+Standard 3: Assessment of images and reporting of screening results

-- referral to optical coherence tomography or ophthalmology
+Standard 4: Referral to optical coherence tomography or ophthalmology

 Consultation feedback